gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

   "tradestatus": 0,
   "unknown": 0
 }
 ```

 #### swapstatus

-This will display the swap status for your trades along with requestid and quoteid.
+This will display the swap status for your trades along with `requestid` and `quoteid`.
 This API also helps unstuck swaps and help claim funds if the swap wasn't successfully completed.
 In order to claim stuck funds, remove all `.finished` file, start barterDEX, add coins and issue this script.

 These available API options are described below:
 ```